dotnet/csharpstandard/standard/statements.md

     ;

 switch_label
-    : 'case' constant_expression ':'
+    : 'case' pattern case_guard?  ':'
     | 'default' ':'
     ;

+case_guard
+    : 'when' expression
+    ;
 ```

 A *switch_statement* consists of the keyword `switch`, followed by a parenthesized expression (called the ***switch expression***), followed by a *switch_block*.
 The *switch_block* consists of zero or more *switch_section*s, enclosed in braces.
 Each *switch_section* consists of one or more *switch_label*s followed by a *statement_list* ([§12.3.2](statements.md#1232-statement-lists)).
+Each *switch_label* containing `case` has an associated pattern (§patterns-new-clause) against which the value of the switch expression is tested (XREF NEEDED).
+If *case-guard* is present, its expression shall be implicitly convertible to the type `bool` and that expression is evaluated as an additional condition for the case to be considered satisfied.

 The ***governing type*** of a `switch` statement is established by the switch expression.

 - If the type of the switch expression is `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `bool`, `string`, or an *enum_type*, or if it is the nullable value type corresponding to one of these types, then that is the governing type of the `switch` statement.
-- Otherwise, exactly one user-defined implicit conversion shall exist from the type of the switch expression to one of the following possible governing types: `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `string`, or, a nullable value type corresponding to one of those types.
+- Otherwise, if exactly one user-defined implicit conversion exists from the type of the switch expression to one of the following possible governing types: `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `char`, `string`, or, a nullable value type corresponding to one of those types, then the converted type is the governing type of the `switch` statement.
-- Otherwise, a compile-time error occurs.

-The constant expression of each `case` label shall denote a value of a type that is implicitly convertible ([§10.2](conversions.md#102-implicit-conversions)) to the governing type of the `switch` statement.
-A compile-time error occurs if two or more case labels in the same switch statement specify the same constant value.
+- Otherwise, the governing type of the `switch` statement is the type of the switch expression.
+It is an error if no such type exists.

 There can be at most one `default` label in a `switch` statement.

+It is an error if the pattern of any switch label is not *applicable* (NEED AN XREF) to the type of the input expression.

+It is an error if the pattern of any switch label is *subsumed* by (NEED AN XREF) the set of patterns of earlier switch labels of the switch statement that do not have a case guard or whose case guard is a constant expression with the value true.

+> *Example*:
+>
+> ```csharp
+> switch (shape)
+> {
+>     case var x:
+>         break;
+>     case var _: // error: pattern subsumed, as previous case always matches
+>         break;
+>     default:
+>         break;  // warning: unreachable,
+> }
+> ```
+>
+> *end example*

 A `switch` statement is executed as follows:

 - The switch expression is evaluated and converted to the governing type.
+- Control is transferred according to the value of the converted switch expression:
-- If one of the constants specified in a `case` label in the same `switch` statement is equal to the value of the switch expression, control is transferred to the statement list following the matched `case` label.
+  - The lexically first pattern in the set of `case` labels in the same `switch` statement that matches the value of the switch expression, and for which the guard expression is either absent or evaluates to true, causes control to be transferred to the statement list following the matched `case` label.
-- If none of the constants specified in `case` labels in the same `switch` statement is equal to the value of the switch expression, and if a `default` label is present, control is transferred to the statement list following the `default` label.
+  - Otherwise, if a `default` label is present, control is transferred to the statement list following the `default` label.
-- If none of the constants specified in `case` labels in the same `switch` statement is equal to the value of the switch expression, and if no `default` label is present, control is transferred to the end point of the `switch` statement.
+  - Otherwise, control is transferred to the end point of the `switch` statement.

+> *Note*: The order in which patterns are matched at runtime is not defined.
+A compiler is permitted (but not required) to match patterns out of order, and to reuse the results of already matched patterns to compute the result of matching of other patterns.
+Nevertheless, the compiler is required to determine the lexically first pattern that matches the expression and for which the guard clause is either absent or evaluates to `true`. *end note*

 If the end point of the statement list of a switch section is reachable, a compile-time error occurs.
 This is known as the “no fall through” rule.